 - In cases where default judgment was entered on the grounds of failure to file and serve a defence, but the defendant did in fact file and serve a defence within the requisite time limits.

-A note on acknowledgment of service
+Filing of an acknowledgment of service

-- Filed an acknowledgment of service within the time limits set out in the CPR.
+- Filed an acknowledgment of service within the time limits set out in the CPR

-- Applied for summary judgment before the default judgment was entered.
+- Applied for summary judgment before the default judgment was entered

-- Filed or served an admission to pay all of the money you have claimed (in the case of a money claim), together with a request for time to pay, prior to default judgment being entered.
+- Filed or served an admission to pay all of the money you have claimed (in the case of a money claim), together with a request for time to pay, prior to default judgment being entered

-- Satisfied the whole of your claim before judgment was entered.
+- Satisfied the whole of your claim before judgment was entered

-If you managed to obtain a default judgment on the basis that you believed that the other side failed to file a defence; again, the court must set that judgment aside if any of the same criteria as set out in the paragraph immediately above are applicable to your case.
+If you managed to obtain a default judgment on the basis that you believed that the other side failed to file a defence again, the court must set that judgment aside if any of the same criteria as set out in the paragraph immediately above are applicable to your case.

 The effect of a delay where the mandatory set aside circumstances apply

-Generally speaking, if the mandatory set aside grounds don’t apply to your case, the court has a discretion to invoke its powers under CPR 13.3 to set aside (or vary the terms of) a default judgment.
+If the mandatory set aside grounds don’t apply to your case, the court has a discretion to invoke its powers under CPR 13.3 to set aside (or vary the terms of) a default judgment.
 The criteria for this are as follows:

 - The defendant has a real prospect of successfully defending the claim, or